 How to Help an Alcoholic Father

 Alcoholism may not be easy to detect.
-Alcoholics tend to downplay the extent of their drinking or seem to function normally, even while intoxicated, so it may not be obvious that they have a problem.
-If your father drinks too much, he may exhibit some of the following behavior:
+People with alcohol use disorder (AUD) tend to downplay the extent of their drinking or seem to function normally, even while intoxicated, so it may not be obvious that they have a problem.
+While only a doctor or a licensed addiction specialist can diagnose someone with an AUD, there are some signs that may mean your father has a problem with alcohol.
+These signs include:

 - Drinking alone or hiding excessive drinking